WDI-SEA/react-development-course-materials/06-Applied Practice/08-project-presentations.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project Presentations

 ## Overview
 There are no slides associated with this lesson.
+This document is an instructor resource.
+It provides a suggested agenda for the project-presentation lesson.

 ## Learning Objectives
 In this lesson, students will: